 Constant monitoring and evaluation

 ICU patients can change in a matter of moments, therefore it is the ICU nurse’s responsibility to keep a vigilant eye on them.
 One must know their vital signs and assessment trends to know when they’ve deviated.

 Like I said before, instead of assessing a patient once per shift, an ICU nurse must complete a head to toe assessment on the patient typically at least every 4 hours.
 If changes occur, another one must be completed.
 If a procedure was performed or the patient went for surgery and came back, then assessments occur more frequently.

-The ICU nurse must know their patient backwards and forwards.
+The ICU nurse must know their patient backward and forwards.
 I’m taking vitals, labs, assessments, meds, history, lines, airway, equipment… everything.
-It’s crucial to know these things because when things go downhill, you don’t have time to put the clinical picture together in that moment.
+It’s crucial to know these things because when things go downhill, you don’t have time to put the clinical picture together at that moment.

 You’re constantly asking yourself questions about the patient, whether the goal is to get them more stabilized and figure out what’s going on, or to progress them out of the ICU.